 Next, head to the right from the colonnaded street, and you’ll come to Termessos’ upper agora.
 You’ll see a huge water cistern that has 5 holes that run across the top of the surface.
 The holes are grated so that they are safe to view.
 The cistern is an amazing sight to see up on top of a mountain.
 All things considered, with the size of the cistern, you can see how the people of Termessos had a consistent water supply on the mountain.

-Next, we’ll look at the main attraction in Termessos – the theater.
+Next, we’ll look at the main attraction at the ancient city of Termessos – the theater.

 The Termesoss theater is the most well know of all the things to see at Termessos.
 Sitting on top of the mountain with majestic views of the mountain range, our kids had so much fun climbing and exploring here.
 The theater is believed to hold from 4,500 to 5,000 people.